-The Gateway to Better Health Demonstration Project preserves access to primary and specialty healthcare services for approximately 25,000 low-income, uninsured individuals in St. Louis City and County.
+The Gateway to Better Health Demonstration Project preserves access to primary and specialty healthcare services for approximately 22,000 low-income, uninsured individuals in St. Louis City and County.

 Approved on July 28, 2010, by the Centers for Medicare and Medicaid Services (CMS), Gateway to Better Health provides up to $30 million annually in funding for primary and specialty care as well as other outpatient services.
 The program was designed to provide uninsured patients a bridge in care until they were able to enroll in health insurance coverage options available through the Affordable Care Act.

-Gateway to Better Health Extended to 2015
+Gateway to Better Health Extended through 2015

-For more information, please contact Robert Fruend, Jr. at (314) 446-6454 x.1131.
+For more information, please contact Angela Fleming Brown at (314) 446-6454.